culturecreates/artsdata-demo-upcoming-events-api/README.md

 Simple Website with feed of upcoming events in Quebec
 ==========

-This website demonstrates a simple use of the Artsdata Event Query API to display upcoming events in Quebec.
+This website demonstrates a simple use of the Artsdata Event Query API **BETA** to display upcoming events in Quebec.

 This demo is built with plain javascript and html/css.
 No frameworks or package managers.

+Please note that the Artsdata Event Query API may change or be discontinued in the future.

 To install
 ==========